 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Pontarddulais Conveyancing for Leasehold Flats - A selection of Questions you should consider Prior to buying
+Leasehold Conveyancing in Pontarddulais - Sample of Questions you should consider Prior to Purchasing

 You will want to find out as much as possible regarding the company managing the block as they will impact your use and enjoyment of the property.
 Being a leasehold owner you will be at the mercy of the managing agents from a financial perspective and when it comes to practical matters such as the cleanliness of the communal areas.
 Don't be afraid to ask other people what they think of them.
 On a final note, investigate as to the dates that you are obliged pay the maintenance charge to the relevant party and precisely what you get for your money.
 Many Pontarddulais leasehold flats will incur a service charge for maintenance of the building invoiced by the landlord.
 If you buy the property you will have to pay this charge, usually in instalments accross the year.
 This could vary from two or three hundred pounds to thousands of pounds for buildings with lifts and large communal areas.
 In all probability there will be a ground rent for you to pay annual, ordinarily this is not a significant sum, say about £50-£100 but you should to check as occasionally it could be many hundreds of pounds.
 How much is the ground rent and service charge?